project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 * Resilient
 * Technically independent

-Component services are built for business capabilities and each service performs a single function.
+Microservices are typically organized around specific business capabilities and each service performs a single function.
 Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.
 Project Hadron microservices enable the rapid, frequent and reliable delivery of large, complex applications.
 It also enables an organization to evolve its data science stack and experiment with innovative ideas.

 .. image:: /images/hello_hadron/ml_component_activities.png
   :align: center
   :width: 700

 \

-At the heart of Project Hadron is a multi-tenant, NoSQL, singleton, in memory data store that has minimal code and functionality and has been custom built specifically for Hadron tasks in  mind.
-Abstracted from this is the component store which allows us to build a reusable set of methods that define each tenanted component that sits separately from the store itself.
-In addition, a dynamic key value class provides labeling so that each tenant is not tied to a fixed set of reference values unless by specificity.
-Each of the classes, the data store, the component property manager, and the key value pairs that make up the component are all independent, giving complete flexibility and minimum code footprint to the build process of new components.

-This is what gives us the Domain Contract for each tenant which sits at the heart of what makes the contracts reusable, translatable, transferable and brings the data scientist closer to the production engineer along with building a production ready component solution.

 Main features
 -------------